 Steve Leavitt ( DG 2022-23) along with Don and Gwen

 On June 29, 2023, Rotarian Pat hosted a BBQ to mark the “Passing of the Gavel” from Co-Presidents Don Robb and Gwen McMillan to incoming President Bev Thornton.
+We were joined by outgoing District Governor Steve Leavitt and his wife Pat.

 Our Hosts: Pat and Keith